 13. [4 marks] Find & center the object M33 in your planetarium program.
 In Starry Night use the FOV Indicators submenu item to display a red, circular 1° field-of-view on the sky; in SkySafari use Observe \rightarrow Scope Display and enable both the 1° Custom Field of View and Show Even if Not Connected to Telescope settings.
 Zoom in so the 1° field-of-view circle fills the screen.
-Observe and draw M33 (see instructions below); you may find it useful to read the planetarium program's information on M33.
+In the appropriately labeled circular FOV below HAND DRAW a detailed, COLOUR view of the object M33.
 Repeat the above for the object M101.

-In the left circular FOV above draw (by hand) a properly scaled, detailed COLOUR view of the object M33.
-Repeat on the right for M101.
 What type of objects are M33 and M101?
 How are they similar?
 How do they differ?
-Be SPECIFIC in your answers and make sure to include comments on characteristics such as colour, shape, size, symmetry, etc.
+Be SPECIFIC in your answers & include comments on characteristics such as colour, shape, size, symmetry, etc. It may be useful to read the planetarium program's information on each object.